Running a business of any kind comes with expenses. Even a Business-of-One operating out of your own home involves costs to get started.

 State taxes are another thing to consider when you calculate the costs of running an LLC in California.
 You can’t legally avoid them, even if you form your LLC in another state.

-You’ll have to register an out-of-state LLC to do business in California, and you’re required to pay the same taxes and fees as any other California LLC.
+You’ll have to register an out-of-state LLC to do business in California, and you’re required to pay taxes and fees the same as any other California LLC.

 What is the annual fee for an LLC in California?

 Every LLC registered to do business in the state of California must pay an $800 annual fee called the Franchise Tax Board Fee or Franchise Tax.

 This acts as a minimum franchise tax for your company, so the fee applies as long as your LLC exists, even if it’s inactive or operating at a loss.